iislamm/tmdb-analysis/README.md

 * The most used genres are Drama, Comedy, Thriller, and Action with the Drama on top.
 People tend to be "Drama" queens
 * The highest budget spent on Adventure, Fantasy, Family, and History.
-* The highest reveneue making genres are are the ones most produces.
+* The highest reveneue making genres are are the ones most produced.
 That didn't need a data analyst to find out.
-* Budget spent has low influence on both revenues on populariyt.
+* Budget spent has low influence on both revenues on populariy.
 Money doesn't buy everything after all.
 At least not the popularity of the movies.
 * Cast members has no influence on the revenues.
 It turned out to be just a myth.